Rhode Island Child SSI Lawyers (Supplemental Security Income)

 Communication is key for me, and my M&N team was on point with the level of communication they provided.
 The get-well cards and flowers after surgery were just a special touch that brightened my day.
 I wasn’t treated like another number or another case, they really made me feel like family.
 They really care for you and your wellbeing.
 Words will never express but I will forever be grateful for all they have done for me.
 Thank you !!!!!”

 – Heather P.

 Once a child begins receiving SSI benefits, the SSA will review the child’s medical condition periodically to confirm that the disability is still severe and persistent.
 A review may occur:

 - every three years for a child under age 18 whose condition(s) is expected to get better; and/or

 - by age 1 for a baby receiving SSI payments due to very low birth weight.

 Even if a child’s condition is not expected to improve, the SSA may conduct a disability review.
 During a review, the SSA requires proof that a child has a disability and continues to receive necessary medical treatment.

 The trusted Rhode Island Social Security Disability attorneys at Marasco & Nesselbush work tirelessly to ensure disabled individuals receive the benefits they deserve.
 If you qualify, we are here to help you successfully negotiate complicated Social Security Disability determination and appeals processes.
 Our ability to offer clients the best possible representation and a clear understanding of what is necessary to win is a source of great pride.
-To schedule a free initial consultation, or to learn more about how our Child SSI lawyers can help, please call 855-505-1092.
+To schedule a free initial consultation with our Rhode Island injury attorneys, or to learn more about how our Child SSI lawyers can help, please call 401-240-1848.